 Potter & Clay Concert:

 One of the reasons that album reaches so deep is the musicianship brought to the album.
 The concert included several but not all of the many people who contributed to the album.
 Johnson herself brings a voice that can soar or rumble as needed.
 She can also be plaintive without falling into melancholy.
 Kimberley Oost’s contralto voice provides a great contrast to Johnson’s.
 Murray Pulver, a Winnipeg musician who I think deserves more mainstream recognition as musician and singer, provides great guitar as well as BGVs.
 At times during the concert I sensed the three of them singing of the same experience yet with a personal meaning for each of them.

 The trio of Davis Plett on rhythm guitar, Julian Bradford on upright bass, and Ryan Voth provided solid accompaniment throughout.
-All the while bring joyful enthusiasm to their playing.
+All the while bringing joyful enthusiasm to their playing.

 This is a CD you should rush out and add to your collection.
 I often say when I’m announcing dinners and BBQ’s at St. Philip’s.
 Invite your families, your friends, and even or especially your enemies.
 Music has healing powers, so I would say of Potter & Clay: Buy this album.
 Give it to your families, your friends, and even or especially your enemies.
 You never know what may happen.